JOJ0/discodos/README.md

 "%HOMEPATH%/python-envs/discodos/Scripts/activate.bat"
 ```

-Double check if your environment is active and you are using the pip binary installed inside your %HOMEPATH%/python-envs/discodos directory.
+Double check if your environment is active and you are using the pip binary installed _inside_ your %HOMEPATH%/python-envs/discodos directory.

 `pip --version`

-(You should see something like this.
-FIXME this should be a Windows path.)
+You should see something like this:
-`pip 18.1 from /Users/jojo/.venvs/discodos/lib/python3.7/site-packages/pip (python 3.7)`
+`pip 19.2.3 from c:\users\user\python-envs\discodos\lib\site-packages\pip (python 3.8)`

 Install the necessary dependencies into your environment!